sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 // Both will execute when button is clicked
 ```

-###  Question 35: What is the concept of memoization in JavaScript?
+###  35: What is the concept of memoization in JavaScript?

 Memoization is an optimization technique that caches function results based on input parameters.
 When the same inputs are used again, it returns the cached result instead of recalculating, improving performance for expensive operations.